SWEGroup39/GatorChatApp/Sprint3.md

        - If clicked this will redirect them to the login page.
    -Images were added to some parts of the application to make it more visually appealing.
       - These were included in the About Us page and the Home page

-<a id="Cypress"></a>
- ## Cypress Tests
-    -NOTE: These cypress tests include the past test cases as well.
-They are an updated verson plus test for additional features.
-The old cypress tests test the old functionality when the application was not integrated.
- - **Test6LoginPost:** This test types in the user credentials of test@ufl.edu and password of pass and clicks the login button.
-The user gets redirected to the       dashboard      - component.
-This test is mainly to test the API and whether a user is authenticated or not.<br>

- - **Test7Home:** This test visits the home page of the application and clicks on the about us button which routes the user to the about us page.
-This test is mainly to test routing.<br>

- - **Test8GetStarted:** This test visits the home page and clicks on the Get Started button which gets routed to the sign up page.
-This test also tests the routing functionality.<br>

- - **Test9SignUpPost:** This test creates a user with an email, username, and password and clicks the sign up button.
-Then the user gets created and the page gets redirected to the login page where the user can log in with the created credentials.
-This test is mainly to test routing and the POST Api call. <br>

-<a href = "https://github.com/SWEGroup39/GatorChatApp/tree/Integrated-Front-End-Branch/Cypress%20Tests">Link to Cypress Tests <a>
 <hr>

  ### Backend: